 - Dark Sky Preserve Parks– A telescope would be more appropriate than a smartphone for this adventure.
 Three dark sky parks await your full attention in the Alpena area.
 Rockport State Recreation Area, Negwegon State Park, and Thompson’s Harbor State Park.

 - Sinkholes– Northeast Michigan has more than 200 sinkhole formations making it one of the most prolific collections of this type of geology in the world.
 While most are located on private land, a few great specimens are open to the public.
 Feel free to use GPS coordinates on this adventure to Bruski Sink, El Cajon Bay, Rockport State Park, Stevens Twin Sinks, and Mystery Valley.

 - Lighthouses– 7 spectacular lighthouses dot the Northeastern Michigan landscape in the Alpena area.
 The tallest and the oldest accessible lighthouses on the Great Lakes are just a short drive away in Presque Isle.
 Some even say they are haunted by the former keepers!

 - Fishing– Relive the lazy days of summer during your childhood (sans smartphone) with a hook and bobber as your feet dangle in the refreshing water.
-Whether its at one of our many inland lakes and river systems, or at the “big lake”, there are a multitude of great fishing spots within the city of Alpena.
+Whether it’s at one of our many inland lakes and river systems, or at the “big lake”, there is a multitude of great fishing spots within the city of Alpena.

 “One look at an email can rob you of 15 minutes of focus.
 One call on your cell phone, one tweet, one instant message can destroy your schedule, forcing you to move meetings, or blow off really important things like love and friendship.” – Jacqueline Leo